-Consider now the case where the two countries coordinate on a jointly optimal outcome.
-The pandemic leads to a modulation of the structure of tariffs in this case, too (dashed red curve in Figure 2), but in a manner that is exactly the opposite of the uncoordinated case.
+Next, consider the case of optimal international coordination, which is depicted by the dashed red curve in Figure 2.
+As the graph shows, also in this case the structure of tariffs is modulated, but in a manner that is exactly the opposite of the uncoordinated case.
 As domestic containment measures required to reduce domestic infections aggravate production and consumption in the infected country, the planner lowers the import tariffs in the foreign country and raises the import tariffs in the infected one.
-The structure of these tariffs seems strange because it encourages both countries to consume more goods produced by the more infected country and therefore raise the likelihood of infection.
-However, terms of trade are now skewed in favor of the infected country's goods to ameliorate its economic situation.
-In particular, the terms of trade dynamics in the coordinated case are exactly the opposite of those in the uncoordinated case.1 Such economic risk-sharing allows the infected country to impose a stricter domestic containment measures while sustaining economic welfare.
+The structure of these tariffs might seem strange because it encourages both countries to consume more goods produced by the more infected country, raising the likelihood of infection.
+However, the terms of trade are now skewed in favor of the infected country's goods in order to ameliorate its economic situation.
+Furthermore, the effect is counteracted by an increase in production in the less affected country.

-This analysis implies that the intertemporal economic risk-sharing under coordinated policies also leads to a sharing of health risk.
-In particular, the foreign country imports a part of the infections by facilitating trade with the infected country.
-This encourages the infected country to shift consumption towards foreign goods and therefore prevents its domestic infection rates from rising more strongly.
-In turn, this risk-sharing then benefits the foreign country at the peak of its own infection.
+This intertemporal economic risk-sharing under coordinated policies also helps to share health risk.
+In particular, the less infected country imports a part of the infections by facilitating trade with the infected country and increasing production of its own good.
+This encourages the infected country to shift consumption towards foreign goods (even as it reduces overall consumption in order to prevent its domestic infection rates from rising more strongly).
 In this sense, "trade is essential to save both lives and livelihoods" (OECD (2020)), i.e., there need be no tradeoff between economic and health performance in the international context.
 This normative conclusion of our model mirrors the argument by Antràs, Redding and Rossi-Hansberg (2020) who argue, using comparative statics around exogenous policy choices, that for countries with similar disease fundamentals, reducing trade frictions can increase the international spread of a pandemic, but that this effect is reversed if countries have sufficiently different health conditions.
 This latter situation arises endogenously in our model, as the disease spreads asymmetrically between countries.
-In fact, while Nash equilibrium tariff policies reduce international disease transmission compared to laissezfaire policies, they still produce worse health outcomes in each country than socially optimal
+In fact, while the Nash equilibrium tariff policies reduce international disease transmission compared to laissez-faire policies, they still produce worse health outcomes in each country than socially optimal coordinated policies.